Visualizing Hyperbolic Honeycombs

 \subsection{Hyperideal vertices}

 Let's look at what happens when we make the $\{4,\infty\}$ squares of Figure \ref{Fig:4q} even bigger.
-Figure \ref{Fig:hyperideal} shows four squares in both the Poincar\'e and Klein models, one with material vertices, one with ideal vertices, and two with \emph{hyperideal} vertices, that is vertices living beyond the boundary of $\HH^2$.
-Hyperideal points have a dual relationship to planes within hyperbolic space~\cite[p.
-71]{Levy199701}.
-The largest hyperideal square has no material points and only four ideal points on the boundary of $\HH^2$.
+Figure \ref{Fig:hyperideal} shows four squares in both the Poincar\'e and Klein models~\cite[pp. 322-323]{Needham199902}, one with material vertices, one with ideal vertices, and two with \emph{hyperideal} vertices, that is vertices living beyond the boundary of $\HH^2$.
+(Hyperideal points can be defined in terms of their dual relationship to planes within hyperbolic space~\cite[p.
+71]{Levy199701}.)
+The largest hyperideal square here has no material points and only four ideal points on the boundary of $\HH^2$.
 We will shortly see similar degenerate edges in some of our three-dimensional honeycombs.

-Continuing our $\{4,3,r\}$ sequence in three-dimensions, the $\{4,3,7\}$ honeycomb has cubical cells with hyperideal vertices.
+Continuing our $\{4,3,r\}$ sequence in three dimensions, the $\{4,3,7\}$ honeycomb has cubical cells with hyperideal vertices.
 As in two dimensions, the vertices no longer exist, even on the boundary of $\HH^3$.
 Instead the cell has eight \emph{legs} that end in triangular patches of the boundary of $\HH^3$.
 See Figure \ref{Fig:437_build_layers}.
 In general, following Equation \ref{2d_equation}, a honeycomb $\{p,q,r\}$ has hyperideal vertices when $(r-2)(q-2)>4$.